xebro-gmbh/make-core/README.md

    make init      # install app dependencies, run migrations, seed data make start     # start docker-compose services from all enabled bundles
    ```

-These steps are idempotent; you can re-run them after pulling new code.

 ## QuickStart: Web Developer Environment